klausbreyer/v01.io/content/posts/2024-impact-appetite-tierlist/index.md

 ### Create a short-term timeline, not a roadmap.

 ![](matrix-mapping@1x.png)
-After identifying high-impact problems and setting an initial appetite, the next step is to see how these priorities fit into the next 8–10 weeks.
-(You don't need to do more because further planning is obsolete anyway - this is just the reality)
+After identifying high-impact problems and setting an initial appetite, the next step was to see how these priorities fit into the next 8–10 weeks.
+(We don't do more than this, because further planning is obsolete anyway - Shape Up Principles.)

-The only other task we have is to define specific milestones to ensure the following topics are framed and shaped accordingly to meet the timeline.
+The only other task we have is to define specific milestones to ensure the following topics are [framed](https://www.feltpresence.com/framing/) and [shaped](https://basecamp.com/shapeup/1.1-chapter-02) accordingly to meet the timeline.

-Only with [framing](https://www.feltpresence.com/framing/) and [shaping](https://basecamp.com/shapeup/1.1-chapter-02) at the right altitude is it possible to work with a fixed timebox.

 ### Try it today: Use appetite instead of estimates for your roadmap.